FredHutch/Ishida-etal-2023/README.md

-# Ishida-etal-2023
+# Symmetric self-renewal and dormancy define functional fetal liver hematopoietic stem cells at single cell resolution

-Repo for the computational code used in Ishida et al. 2023, submitted.
+Repository for the code used in all computational analyses for the Ishida et al. 2023 submitted manuscript.

+URL TBD

+The computational analysis was done in R using primarily Monocle3 and dependency packages.
+The sections of code used to create specific figure panels are designated in the comments of the file.

+For questions regarding the code, please contact the corresponding author.